marcoalopez/Python_course/notebooks/installing_Python.md

 create an environment named "image" with the library scikit-image and all the neccesary dependencies
 >conda create --name image scikit-image

+remove an environment
+>conda env remove -n <name of the environment>
 ```